 Each of our attorneys will tell you how their first hope is to help the parties resolve their differences, but that doesn't always happen.
 We prepare for each case as if it will go to trial, even when we believe the case will settle.
 When cases are litigated vigorously up to trial, the parties are more willing to be reasonable with each other.
 The alternative may involve spending thousands of dollars in a three- or four-day trial where, even when we get what we want, the cost of litigation often dips into retirement or the children's educational funds.

 Whether your case involves a straightforward dispute between parents, or complicated additional issues, you should not attempt to handle the matter on your own.
-The attorneys at Massachusetts Family Law Group will provide you with comprehensive, knowledgeable assistance for complex custody matters
+The attorneys at Pollack Law Group, P.C. will provide you with comprehensive, knowledgeable assistance for complex custody matters

 When A Judge Decides Custody-Related Issues

 If you and your child's other parent cannot resolve your custody dispute on your own, a judge will make a decision on matters such as:

 - Where the children will reside